jiyocommunity/jiyox/doc/README.md

-Rupaya Core
+Jiyo Core
 =====================

 Setup
 ---------------------
-[Rupaya Core](https://github.com/rupaya-project/rupaya) is the original Rupaya client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Rupaya transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Jiyo Core](https://github.com/jiyo-project/jiyo) is the original Jiyo client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Jiyo transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Rupaya on your native platform.
+The following are some helpful notes on how to run Jiyo on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/rupaya-qt (GUI, 32-bit) or bin/32/rupayad (headless, 32-bit)
+- bin/32/jiyo-qt (GUI, 32-bit) or bin/32/jiyod (headless, 32-bit)
-- bin/64/rupaya-qt (GUI, 64-bit) or bin/64/rupayad (headless, 64-bit)
+- bin/64/jiyo-qt (GUI, 64-bit) or bin/64/jiyod (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run rupaya-qt.exe.
+Unpack the files into a directory, and then run jiyo-qt.exe.

 ### OSX

-Drag Rupaya-Qt to your applications folder, and then run Rupaya-Qt.
+Drag Jiyo-Qt to your applications folder, and then run Jiyo-Qt.

 ### Need Help?

-* See the documentation at the [Rupaya Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Jiyo Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=2956408.0).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=506320.0).
-* Join one of our Discord groups [Rupaya Discord Groups](https://discord.gg/8tbvMQM).
+* Join one of our Discord groups [Jiyo Discord Groups](https://discord.gg/8tbvMQM).

 Building
 ---------------------
-The following are developer notes on how to build Rupaya on your native platform.
+The following are developer notes on how to build Jiyo on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)